Netatalk/netatalk/SECURITY.md

 # Security Policy

+The Netatalk Project takes cyber security very seriously.
+We commit to follow up to and resolve potential security flaws in our code as quickly as we can.
+The reporter of an accepted and patched vulnerability will be given credit in the advisory published by this project.

 ## Supported Versions

 This table indicates the Netatalk release series that are current guaranteed to get security patches.